maxzheng/great-life-guide/README.md

    If you want to be happy, well, do things that make you happy: play with friends, eat yummy food, go shopping, build cool things, do nothing, love your family and friends, etc. Whatever you do, simply be present and enjoy it.

-3. **Driven by needs, senses, emotions, desires, imaginations, and bonds.** Kids are always doing something interesting.
+3. **Driven by human nature.** Kids are always doing something interesting.
-   To be happy indefinitely requires more just doing something fun, we have to be driven freely and wildly like them.
    It starts with their basic human needs, like hunger.
 Then they explore the physical world meticulously with their senses.
-No matter what happens, they let their emotions flow freely.
-Once they are settled, they start to satisfy their desires (e.g. eating candy, play with their toys) and let their imagination run wild.
+No matter the situation, they let their emotions flow freely.
+Once they are settled, they start to satisfy their desires (e.g. eating candy, play with their toys) and let their curiosity and imagination run wild.
    Finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:

 To do great things: